 Relying on multivitamins alone to boost your mental function won’t work.
 These will not provide you with the calories that you need to stay productive and energetic at work, nor will your body take its time utilizing the nutrients.

-It might seem uncanny to think about at first, but switching to a healthy diet will yield some undeniable results regarding work performance.
+It might seem uncanny to think about at first, but switching to a healthy diet will yield some undeniable results regarding your productivity and work performance.
 If you eat well, your brain and body will function well also.

 Who knows?
 Choosing a spinach salad over a cheeseburger or berries over cookie may be the key to earning that promotion!